superfly/docs/app-guides/multi-region.md

 This isn't specific to Rails of course — we can do this during the initialisation of any application to generate a local read replica URL from the primary `DATABASE_URL`.
 The primary `DATABASE_URL` will accept both reads and writes, while the read replicas can only handle reads.
 Switching between the primary and replica is described in the Rails guide, and for other technology stacks it's usually as simple as maintaining two separate connections / pools and choosing between them as required.

-This operation also sets up a `PRIMARY_REGION` environment variable, which is set to the region that has the primary running in it.
+The attachment operation also sets up a `PRIMARY_REGION` environment variable, which is set to the region that has the primary running in it.
 We'll use this laster when we talk about replaying requests.

 ### Setting up Redis
 Fly automatically provisions region-level Redis instances for all applications, which you can access with `FLY_REDIS_CACHE_URL`.
 So the simplest set up would be to just configure this Redis instance as your application cache using the Rails cache store or your stack's equivalent: